 I am, officially, no longer in my 30s, and that’s ok.
 I don’t really feel any different.
 I am actually doing really, really good.
 I have an amazing husband and a fabulous little boy (although he is sick right now thanks to the stupid MMR shot.)
 I am the healthiest I have ever been.
 I still want to lose a few pounds, but I’m no where near the heaviest I have ever been.
 We live in a nice house in a great neighborhood in a cute town just north of San Francisco.
 Life is great.
 In fact, I wouldn’t go back in time if I could.
 I like it right where I am.

 And to top everything off, we hopped over the hill to Napa Valley to ring in the new decade for me.
-The Big Man and I had a great time, and I want to tell you all about the places we went in case you want to travel there yourselves.
+The Big Man and I had a great time, celebrating my gluten free birthday and I want to tell you all about the places we went in case you want to travel there yourselves.
 Everyone was gluten-free-friendly, and I think you should give these places a visit if you are planning a trip to wine country.

 First, we have… where we stayed.
 A wonderful little Bed & Breakfast called The Inn on First.
 Amazing!
 That’s probably the best word to describe it, although I could think of many more like fabulous, scrumptious, unbelievable, beautiful, heavenly, and delicious.
 That’s right.
 Delicious!
 This place is run by Jamie and Jim.